Search our site

 Course description

-This course is run in partnership between Kingston School of Art and Spin Master.
-As collaborators we bring our industry and educational experience to this crash course in inventing toys, games and creative ways to play.
+This course is run in partnership between Kingston School of Art and the toy and entertainment giant Spin Master.
+Together we bring industry know-how and creative learning to this crash course in inventing toys, games and new ways to play.
+We draw on our communities of inventors, designers, innovators, makers, tinkerers and dreamers to introduce the critical, creative and business processes of invention.

-We host our programme in the KSA studios and workshops, with a team of tutors and technicians and an array of visitors, including schoolchildren, storytellers and even some magicians!
+We host our programme in the KSA workshops, with a team of tutors and technicians and an array of visitors, including schoolchildren, storytellers and even some magicians!
 We'll interact with the wider creative communities at the university, provide access to Spin Master's everyday inventive processes and connect with fellow students across the globe—on sister courses in Hong Kong, Kyoto, Tel-Aviv and Toronto!

 Example course structure

-Unit 1: Toolbox
+• Unit 1: Playgoggles

-Unit 2: Takeoff
+• Unit 2: Playthings

 Course tutors